DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 Also, the incredible proliferation of **smartphones** and **electronic payments** around the world mean that virtually everyone is becoming a user and customer of software, vastly growing the size of the digital economy.

-Critics remind me that the surging importance of AI will mean that **data-poor** startups will always lose the battle against the **data-rich** tech giants, leading to a complete centralization of power.
+Critics counter that the surging importance of AI will mean that **data-poor** startups will always lose the battle against the **data-rich** tech giants, leading to a complete centralization of power.
 However, the giants have ALWAYS had an edge in **funding** and **manpower**, and yet somehow ALWAYS find a way to fall **flat-footed**.
 Will data-as-firepower make this so different?
 I'm skeptical.

 So long as we can prevent an incumbent-take-all scenario, power, knowledge, and innovation will become increasingly distributed.
 The hegemony of America and Silicon Valley will continue to slowly erode as other innovators rise.